Menu

 Testing

-However, it would also be worth looking in to your sex hormone levels, namely oestrogen, progesterone and testosterone, as well as adrenal function, since abnormal results in these can also cause a lack of interest in sexual behaviour, but also irregular periods, PMS and tension and irritability with your partner (perhaps it even annoys you when they suggest sex).
+Furthermore, it could also be worth looking in to your sex hormone levels; oestrogen, progesterone and testosterone, as well as adrenal function, since abnormal results in these can also cause a lack of interest in sexual behaviour, but also irregular periods, PMS and tension and irritability with your partner (perhaps it even annoys you when they suggest sex).

-If your doctor is a conventional doctor, meaning on the NHS in the UK for example, you may find that their ability to order these more comprehensive tests and interpret them is limited, so seeking out a functional practitioner, integrative medicine practitioner or a naturopath, who are usually more experienced in the body’s delicate hormonal balance, may be of more help to you.
+If your doctor is a mainstream medicine doctor, meaning on the NHS in the UK for example, you may find that their ability to order these more comprehensive tests and interpret them is limited, so seeking out a functional doctor, integrative medicine practitioner or a naturopathic doctor, who are usually more experienced in the body’s delicate hormonal balance, may be of more help to you.
 It was for me.

 Medications That Can Affect Libido